Orchesty/orchesty/docusaurus/documentation/docs/get-started/Orchesty-Store.md

 - [PHP repository](https://github.com/Orchesty/orchesty-php-connectors)

 :::tip
 The libraries for each language do not contain the same range of connectors and applications.
-However, you can use the Store libraries in the project simultaneously.
+You can use the Store libraries in the project simultaneously.
 :::

 ## Installation